NormanTUD/asanAI/README.md

+# Dedication

+This software is dedicated to my mother, who died on the 31st of march 2022 after a long struggle with cancer.

 # TensorFlow.js Demonstrator

 This is a more or less complete GUI for TensorFlow.js.
 With it, you can create and train models